Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### Unit tests in OSPSuite

 Unit testing is an integral part of our software practices and we keep the code that we write well covered by tests.
-All the solutions contain multiple tests, that are mainly divided into unti tests and integration tests.
+All the solutions contain multiple tests, that are mainly divided into unit tests and integration tests.
 Apart from the brief description of the OSPSuite.Core unit test projects in the following paragraphs, you can find a comprehensive documentation of our unit testing methods and best practices [here](../NET-specifics/unit-and-integration-testing.md).

 ### OSPSuite.InfrastructureTests